seoninja13/react-win-dir/docs/priority-list.md

 - Tasks may be added or removed as the project progresses
 - Tasks may be broken down into smaller subtasks as needed

-Last Updated: May 28, 2025 (Completed Project Structure Documentation improvements)
+Last Updated: January 2, 2025 (Updated priorities: Project Structure Standardization as Priority 1, Code Audit Detection as Priority 2)